-Family therapy is a form of psychotherapy or psychological counseling.
+Family therapy is a form of addiction therapy, more specifically psychotherapy or psychological counseling.
 The overarching goals include streamlining communication and resolving conflict.
 Other aspects of addiction therapy can include things like cognitive behavioral therapy and dialectal behavior therapy.

 Family therapy differs from individual therapy in that it seeks to address and treat the behaviors of the family as a whole rather than as separate components.

 While each person does bring something different to the table in a family setting, it’s imperative that the family group is addressed in a psychotherapy setting as well.